 When preparing a legal description, it is important to use the exact legal description that appears on the most recent deed to the property.
 This requires the preparer to pay special attention.
 It is best practice to proofread the legal description multiple times to be sure that every letter and item of punctuation appears exactly as it did in the prior deed.

-To see an example of how a lot and block legal description appears on an actual deed, see Sample Deed – Lot and Block.
+Click here for an example of a lot and block legal description in an actual deed.

-To see an example of how a metes and bounds description appears on an actual deed, see Sample Deed – Metes and Bounds.
+Click here for an example of a metes and bounds legal description in an actual deed.